stanleychiemelapaul/BankApp-/README.md

 Extract the SRC.ZIP file after download and follow the instructions below to install the packages and dependencies.
+The Src folder was Zipped due to large files present in it

 Follow me on Social Media